 There are different styles of Yoga, so take your time to give them all a try and find out which style fits you best.
 Go to classes or choose online platforms and tutorials and explore the broad variety of styles and teachers.

-Like children go to a playground to do different things, Yoga too is a very personal thing regarding what you like and what you maybe don’t like.
+Like children go to a playground to do different things, Yoga is also a very personal thing regarding what you like and what you maybe don’t like.
 There is no right or wrong, no good or bad.
 It’s all about finding what suits and is beneficial for you.

 And also, just like a playground, you don’t lots need fancy equipment to get started!
-While there is stuff you can buy, all you really need for your first practice is not-too-stretchy mat (my favourites mats explained here), an open mind, and some non-restrictive clothes.
+While there is stuff you can buy, all you really need for your first practice is not-too-stretchy mat (my favorites mats explained here), an open mind, and some non-restrictive clothes.

 When it comes to Yoga, proper breathing is essential and is a big part of all yoga practice.
 In Yoga we use the word of pranayama which basically means the control of the breath.
 Prana describes the vital force which the life energy circulating in all things and beings.
-Ayama means control and also means a kind of extension of all things.
+Ayama means to control and also means a kind of extension of all things.

 To be very precise, pranayama is about extending the dimension of the life energy prana.
 So, in general, the pranayama techniques help us to activate and to regulate our life energy and thereby gain a higher energy level.
 You’ll soon learn that breathing is a very powerful part of Yoga.

 As Yoga is about the balance between body, mind and emotions, the breath is the most important thing to connect your body and mind.
 So, don’t get mad in your first few sessions when you mix up your breathing and the movements, for forget to breathe while you focus on a new pose.
 Instead, take your time to explore your breathing and enjoy getting used to controlling your breath.